mchini/dev-brain-lab/content/new/25-07-30-bernstein-2025/index.md

 ---
-title: We will organize the PhD symposium & a satellite workshop at Bernstein Conference 2025!
+title: Meet us at the Bernstein Conference 2025!
 date: 2025-07-30
 ---